 In addition, sage can provide other health benefits like:

 Antioxidants help combat free radical molecules in our environment that can damage our cells, leading to cancer.
 Sage contains antioxidant vitamins A, C, and E in small amounts.
-It also has over 160 types of polyphenols, another type of antioxidant made of plant matter.
+It also has over 160 types of polyphenols, another type of antioxidant.

 One study found that drinking tea made from sage both raised antioxidant defenses and lowered LDL or “bad” cholesterol.
-Subjects who drank two cups of sage tea every day saw these benefits, as well as an increase in good cholesterol levels.
+People in the study who drank two cups of sage tea every day saw these benefits, as well as an increase in good cholesterol levels.

 Sage has been shown to have antimicrobial effects that aid in killing plaque.
 One study using a sage-based mouthwash showed it successfully killed cavity-causing Streptococcus mutans bacteria.

 In another study, an essential oil made from sage killed Candida albicans fungus and stopped it from spreading

 Sage is also commonly used to treat mouth problems like cold sores, but more data is needed to definitively prove it works in humans.

 The body naturally experiences a decline in estrogen levels during menopause.
 That decline causes side effects like hot flashes, excessive sweating, vaginal dryness, and irritability.
 Sage has been used as a traditional medicine to reduce these symptoms.